tablelandnetwork/docs/docs/fundamentals/databases.md

 There are two components to Tableland: data _availability_, and data _accessibility_.
 If you think about how a database works, you have some set of instructions for creating or mutating data, which directly alters the database's state.
 When you want to access that data, you're not altering table data but only reading it (e.g., retrieve a set of values, aggregate across tables, etc.).

 In other words, think of any chain as the means to define access control in a secure and trustless way, and the instructions for what to do are also only controlled by the chain's data itself.
 With this model in mind, any mutating SQL data is made available by the base chain.
-But, since blockchains aren't designed for complex queries, there needs to exist additional, off-chain infrastructure to access that on-chain data.
+But, since blockchains aren't designed for complex queries, there needs to exist additional, offchain infrastructure to access that onchain data.
 Rather than opting for a centralized approach, applications can leverage a [hybrid state](/fundamentals/architecture/protocol-design#hybrid-state) model; the data is directly accessible only on the Tableland network.